-In 2020, we will importing tropical butterflies around the world, as well as setting up equipment that will help you to enjoy the experience from home.
+In 2021, we will be importing tropical butterflies from around the world, as well as setting up equipment that will help you to enjoy the experience from home.

 We hope that in future years we will be able to run an in person show again.
 We need your help to ensure that the Butterfly Show can continue to be accessible for future generations.

 Donations to the Butterfly Show help us to sustain the following aspects of the show.